Purchased July 2015, reviewed August 2017, last updated May 2020

 Hilleberg is a relatively little-known company in the United States.
 Their tents aren’t sold through the standard outdoor retailers like REI or EMS, and their products are startlingly expensive.
-But after reading page after page of praise from Hilleberg-for-lifers, and researching the competition, I was willing to put my outdoor comfort (and wallet) on the table.
+But after reading page after page of praise from Hilleberg-for-lifers, and researching the competition, I was willing to put my wallet on the table.

 Materials and Design

 The Nammatj 2 is a tunnel tent.
 It is supported by two nonoverlapping 10mm DAC aluminium poles, which form half-ovals at either end of the tent.
-The poles are then held in place by six guylines that radiate out from the tent and up to ten additional stake points at the base.
+The poles are held in place by six guylines that radiate out from the tent and up to ten additional stake points at the base.
 The tent fly is made of Kerlon 1800, a proprietary siliconized nylon (aka “silnylon”) that Hilleberg uses in its most robust four-season tents.
-In the hand it has a slightly waxy feel and a springiness that is characteristic of silicone-coated fabrics.
+Kerlon 1800 has a slightly waxy feel and a springiness characteristic of silicone-coated fabrics.
 The inner tent is made of 40-denier nylon with mesh vents, and the bathtub floor is an rugged 100-denier black polyurethane-coated nylon.
 To set up most tents, you erect the inner tent and then throw a fly over it at the end.
-The Nammatj 2 is a bit different–the inner tent and outer tent (fly) are attached, and both go up at once.
+Like other Hilleberg tents, the Nammatj 2 is a bit different: the inner tent and outer tent (fly) are attached, and both go up at once.
 The inner tent is always covered by the fly during setup, keeping it protected even in bad conditions.

-The Nammatj 2 is a non-freestanding tent, meaning that it will not stand up when it isn’t guyed out.
+The Nammatj 2 is a “non-freestanding” tent, meaning that it will not stand up when it isn’t guyed out.
 “Freestanding” is often listed as a feature on tent ads, and I’ve heard several people dismiss tents outright because they will “only buy freestanding tents.”
-I suspect that many people equate “freestanding” with “strong” under the assumption that more poles means a stronger tent, but this is a massive oversimplification–and the Nammatj 2 proves it.
+I suspect that many people equate “freestanding” with “strong” under the assumption that more poles means a stronger tent, but this is a huge oversimplification–and the Nammatj 2 proves it.
 If you grab the top point on a guyed-out Nammatj 2 and shake it, you’ll find that it barely budges.
 This is not true of the vast majority of freestanding tents, which will shake back and forth easily.
 The Nammatj 2 can be guyed out to stakes, ice screws, deadman anchors buried in snow, rocks, trees, or any other object.
-It is hard to imagine a scenario in which you have nothing to guy the tent out to, and harder still to imagine that you’d want to camp in such a location in the first place.
+Unless you are camping on a bare slab of rock or a narrow mountain ledge, there should always be something to guy the tent with.
+And it’s worth keeping in mind that freestanding tents need to by staked too, if only to keep them from flying away.

 Pitching the Nammatj 2

 The Nammatj 2 includes a bag of good-quality aluminium Y-stakes.
-I’ve shattered or bent several stakes pounding them into frozen winter ground, but for general use they are perfectly fine.
+I’ve shattered or bent several stakes over time, but for general use they are perfectly fine.
 Switching to titanium or carbon fiber stakes will save a bit of weight, and titanium stakes work better in cold weather because they tend to flex instead of bending or breaking.